whyjz/ncu-env-data-science/_sources/syllabus.md

 Auditing is welcome.
 If you plan to audit the course, please note:

-- You will not be able to submit assignments and join any term project teams.
+- You cannot submit assignments and join any term project teams.
 - You can join any group during the in-class discussion time as long as all the group members agree.

 <!-- Other topics in data science (such as principal component and clustering analysis) will be covered through assigned readings, which we rely on during the class discussion. -->